Call Us

-When a driver is instructed to go through the DOT alcohol and drug testing program for the very first time after a drug violation or being selected for random drug testing, it must come to mind how would be drug testing take place or the procedure.
+When a driver is instructed to go through the DOT drug testing program for the first time after a drug violation or being selected for random drug testing, it must come to mind how drug testing would take place or the procedure.
 Following is a case study where an employee is negatively tested for DOT urine test and the urine sample shows a dilution:

 1.Lab Findings: